 As You Apply

-As you prepare your application, your goal is to demonstrate an unshakable work ethic, a strong desire to join the clinical nutrition profession, and the life, work, and academic experience to handle a demanding curriculum.
+When you prepare your application, your goal is to demonstrate an unshakable work ethic, a strong desire to join the clinical nutrition profession, and the life, work, and academic experience to handle a demanding curriculum.
 The Admissions Committee takes a broad range of factors into consideration as we select candidates, including:

 - Quality and quantity of academic preparation (We consider two grade point averages to be very important: a minimum overall GPA of 3.0 and a grade of C or better on all prerequisite course work.)